 Do you need a website to sell on Stan Store?

-Your brand's store is a folder on the Stan.Store website, rather than on its own domain, and while you can customize the look and feel of the store to an extent, you can't make changes to the meta tags or otherwise tweak the site for SEO purposes.
+It's important to note that while Stan Store is separate from the social media platforms it receives traffic from, it's not something you'd want to treat as a dedicated website.
+This is because your brand's store is a folder on the Stan.Store website, rather than on its own domain.
+So, while you can customize the look and feel of the store to an extent, you can't make changes to the meta tags or otherwise tweak the site for SEO purposes.

 If you want to have a platform for sharing long-form content, posting regular updates and doing SEO/link-building work, you'd need your own domain name and a web host that supports that.